sparksp/phills.me.uk/content/experience/climbing/the-climbing-station.md

     parent = "climbing"
 +++

 Leading sessions of bouldering and top-rope climbing with groups of children, young people and adults.
-Between 2012 and 2016 I regularly lead the kids clubs, teaching NICAS 1–3 and coaching bouldering.
+Between 2012 and 2016 I regularly led the kids clubs, teaching NICAS 1–3 and coaching bouldering.
 As needed, I continue to supervise climbing parties, inductions, and other crash courses.